“Yes Mom, I got it. You wanted curtains for the new home and I am going to have to get it for you. I got…”

 “Ooops… I am sorry.
 I didn’t see,” Scarlett said eagerly.

 “Apparently, neither did I see,” and the old lady smiled.

 Scarlett was relieved that the lady was not offended and smiled back and said, “ I was lost in all the choices and I didn’t see where I was heading to.”

 “If you don’t look where you are going, then your choices don’t stand much chance.
 By the time you finish choosing, you could be in a totally different scenario.”

 “That is an absolutely loaded thing to say.
 An advice I am eager to take actually.
 Afterall we are the sum of our choices.”

 “Thrown the load right back at me, haven’t you?
 One I am eager to take with me as well.”

 And both of them laughed.
 The old lady must be in her late seventies with charming crinkles around her eyes.
 Her white hair neatly tied in an elegant bun.
 She was short, and reached only till Scarlett’s shoulders.
 She was not plump, nor weak or… She did not look her age at all.
-Her arms and fingers were wrinkled, of course it would be.
+Her arms and fingers were wrinkled, of course, it would be.
 It’s her age to be wrinkled.
-Yet, it was not an aged sort of lines on her hands of face.
+Yet, it was not an aged sort of lines on her hands or face.
 It was beautiful.
 Scarlett wondered how she would look when she reached that age.

 “Not really.
 This time I knew where I was going.
 So you can not really count it as being lost right?”